 the arrangement of chucks which have been recently patented in this country, the inventors being Messrs.
 Smith and Haight, both of New York, U.S. The first part of the invention refers to an arrangement of adjustable chuck, by means of which tools and other articles of different diameters may be held firmly in the jaws of the chuck.
-Fig. $31{\rm p}$ is a longitudinal view of the chuck, partly in section.
+Fig. 31_B is a longitudinal view of the chuck, partly in section.
 The spindle, a, is fitted so that it may be inserted tightly in the mandrel of the lathe.
 On the front end of the spindle is a conical screw on which is fitted the cap, b, this part is formed with an opening at the front end, having three longitudinal slots in it.
 In each of these slots an adjustable jaw, c, is fitted, the inner part of which is threaded with a female screw, to fit the conical screw on the spindle, a.
 An outer casing d, encloses the front part of the chuck, and behind this is fitted a loose collar, which is screwed into the casing d, so as to connect the parts firmly together.
-By turning the cap, b, with the casing, d, and collar, in one direction, the jaws, c, are moved forward and project out through the openings, and they may thus be adjusted to grasp articles of different diameters.
+By turning the cap, b, with the casing, d, and collar, in one direction, the jaws, c, are moved forward and project out through the openings, and they may thus be adjusted to grip a tool or other article of small diameter.
+The opposite motion of the cap causes the jaws to recede, and in this way they may be adjusted to grasp articles of different diameters.